hacksparrow/mongoose-pages/README.md

 }, docsPerPage, anchorId); // pagination options go here

 If the `anchorId` is not specified, it is assumed to be the first page.

+Pros:

+1. Performance is not affected with increasing number of documents in the collection.
+2. Recommended for high traffic websites.

+Cons:

+1. Page navigation is sequential
+2. Cannot jump to any page number